damazus/ui-juventus-product-card/README.md

-# ui juventus product card
+# UI juventus product card

 Card of product, you can use in your shop
 Feel free to use it